rhyslwells/Data-Archive/content/standardised/Standardisation.md

 Standardisation is a [[Preprocessing|data preprocessing]] technique used to [[Data Transformation]] features so that they have a mean of 0 and a standard deviation of 1.
-This process is essential in preparing data for various machine learning algorithms.
+Centers data with zero mean and unit variance, suitable for algorithms sensitive to variance.

 Definition: Standardisation involves rescaling the features of your data so that they have a mean of 0 and a standard deviation of 1.
 This is achieved by subtracting the mean of the feature from each data point and then dividing by the standard deviation.